The Arnolfini Portrait by Jan van Eyck

 My interest in the Arnolfini Portrait came about after deciding in October 2015 to make a simple study of the Stations of the Cross in St Chad’s Cathedral, Birmingham.
 Although I have no knowledge of art history I visualised the venture as an active and personal commitment to the Extraordinary Jubilee Year of Mercy pronounced by Pope Francis the same month.
 The set of 14 stations was produced by the Belgian sculptor Frans De Vriendt and installed in the Cathedral in 1875.

 In April 2016 I began searching the internet for Flemish paintings that might help me identify a woman wearing a green gown who featured in another set of Stations which may have been the inspiration for those in St Chad’s Cathedral.
 This led me to discovering Van Eyck’s double portrait of Mr & Mrs Arnolfini.

 I was able to connect the woman in the green gown to Van Eyck’s painting and have since continued to explore other features, especially the iconography, which makes the Arnolfini Portrait such a fascinating work of art.

 So it’s these findings I share here.
-It’s not a presentation on academic lines, I’m simply submitting some of the observations and conclusions I’ve made in the brief time I set aside to study the painting.
+It’s not a presentation on academic lines, I’m simply submitting some observations and conclusions I’ve made in the brief time I set aside to study the painting.

 There are several websites devoted to Jan van Eyck and the Arnolfini Portrait, but a comprehensive presentation is the Arnolfini Portrait Wikipedia page.

 Most of my research was through internet sources during a three-month period, mid-April to mid-July 2016.
 I wasn’t able to visit The National Gallery in London to view the actual painting.
-However, the gallery provides a high resolution copy of the painting via the free media respository Wikimedia, from which I was able to make my observations.
+However, the gallery provides a high resolution copy of the painting via the free media repository Wikimedia, from which I was able to make my observations.

 about the iconography